1codehappy/laravel-api/README.md

 **Experimental**

-A Laravel's boilerpate for your api's project, using Domain Driven Design based on [Laravel Beyond Crud](https://laravel-beyond-crud.com/).
+A Laravel's boilerpate for your api's project, applying Domain Driven Design and hexagonal architecture principles based on [Laravel Beyond Crud](https://laravel-beyond-crud.com/).

 #### Setup